bernie-skipole/indi/docs/source/usage/introduction.rst

 Security
 ^^^^^^^^

-Only open communications is defined in this package, security and authentication is not considered.
-Transmission between servers could pass over an encrypted VPN or SSH tunnel.
-Any such implementation is not described here.
+Only open communications are defined in this package, security and authentication are not considered.

 The web service provided here does not apply any authentication.